bs15ansj/AmberPy/docs/source/getting_started.rst

 Creating a new environment and installing AmberTools
 ----------------------------------------------------

 AmberPy currently depends on the Longbow package, which can only be run on python versions 2.7, 3.5, 3.6, and 3.7.
-We therefore recommend using python 3.7 to run longbow.
+We therefore recommend using python 3.7.

 The easiest (and safest) way to prepare for your AmberPy installation is to create a new environment using Anaconda.
 If you haven’t already installed Anaconda you can download the installer here https://www.anaconda.com/.
 Once Anaconda is installed create a new Anaconda environment with: